jviquerat/hpcg/README.md

 # HPCG

 HPCG is a widespread benchmark used to evalutate performance of HPC architectures.
 The project is hosted <a href="https://www.hpcg-benchmark.org/">here</a>.
-Below is just a short tutorial on how to use it.
+Below is just a short tutorial on how to use it, for weak and strong scaling studies.
+Be aware that HPCG is strongly memory-bound, so running a benchmark with it will mostly test the memory bandwidth of your system.

 ## Compiling